Pathways to Commercial Liftoff

 Expand the hydrogen workforce

-with the engagement of companies that have preexisting expertise in safe hydrogen handling (e.g., industrial gas, chemicals, oil & natural gas) as well as labor unions with the skilled workforce and relevant training programs to rapidly expand the workforce.
+through the engagement of both companies with preexisting expertise in safe hydrogen handling (e.g., oil & gas companies, chemicals companies) and labor unions with the skilled workforce and relevant training programs.

 Expand and accelerate the capital base